Muslim Salikhov: Early career

 Salikhov made his professional MMA debut in July 2011.
 Over the next year and a half, he earned a record of two wins and one loss.

 M-1 Global

 By early 2013, Salikhov signed with M-1 Global, preparing with Phuket Top Team for his mixed martial arts debut.
 He fought three times for the promotion, going undefeated during this run.

 Other promotions

 Beginning in 2015, Salikhov fought for various regional promotions in China and Russia.
-He has fought seven times over the last two years, again remaining undefeated in this run with six of the sevens wins coming via knockout.
+He fought seven times over two years, going undefeated during this run with six of the seven wins coming via knockout.

-Salikhov notched his biggest win to date when he earned a victory over UFC and Bellator vet Melvin Guillard by spinning hook kick.
+Salikhov earned his biggest win to date when he earned a victory over UFC and Bellator veteran Melvin Guillard by spinning hook kick.

 Ultimate Fighting Championship

 On October 19, 2017, Salikhov signed with the UFC.

-In his debut for the promotion, Salikhov faced Alex Garcia on November 25, 2017 at UFC Fight Night 122.
+In his debut for the promotion, Salikhov faced Alex Garcia on November 25, 2017, at UFC Fight Night 122.
 He lost the fight via submission in the second round.